JohnySeven/TWatchSK/README.md

 the screen timeout is temporarily set to 2 seconds.
 That has no effect on the normal screen timeout setting.)
 - "Enable Dark theme" toggles between day mode and night mode.
 In practice, there is no need for this switch, but it was added before the double-tap that toggles between day mode and night mode, and it has been left in place.
-- "Download DynamicViews": this is how you install the DynamicViews (the screens that display Signal K data) that you define with [TWatchSKDesigner](https://github.com/JohnySeven/TWatchSKDesigner#twatchskdesigner), which is a program you run on your computer.
+- "Download DynamicViews": this is how you install the DynamicViews (the screens that display Signal K data and let you send various commands to the Server) that you define with [TWatchSKDesigner](https://github.com/JohnySeven/TWatchSKDesigner#twatchskdesigner), which is a program you run on your computer.
 It allows you to create DynamicViews and saves them on your Signal K Server, then this button installs them onto the watch.